hackacad/pkg-mirror/README.md

 # pkg-mirror
-The missing script to clone FreeBSD pkg mirros
+The missing script to clone FreeBSD pkg mirrors